NSW and ACT Hereditary Cancer Registry

 Data are received from the NSW Cancer Registry for the purpose of verifying cancer diagnoses.

 Data are provided to the Cancer Institute NSW by the Registry of Births, Deaths and Marriages for the purpose of ensuring that deceased people are not contacted regarding cancer screening programs.

 Most recent year: 2023 (up to date)

 Next release: The HCR is updated on an ongoing basis

-To request data, see our cancer data and statistics page.
+To request data, see our data available on request page.